 Crafting the Turtle Helmet requires five scutes arranged in a helmet shape on a crafting table:

 Once placed correctly, the Turtle Helmet appears as the craftable output.
-Unlike other helmets, the Turtle Helmet grants the Water Breathing effect for ten seconds upon wearing.
+Unlike other helmets, the Turtle Helmet grants the Water Breathing effect for 10 seconds upon being worn.
 This effect helps players extend their underwater ventures without risk of drowning.

 Tips for Protecting Yourself While Working in Turtle Habitats